pletzer/nemoflux/README.md

 ```
 where `$TFILE`, `$UFILE` and `$VFILE` are the names of the T, U, and V netCDF files, respectively, and `--imin`, `--imax`, `--jmin` and `--jmax` are the start/end indices in the input files.
 This will generate the NetCDF files `fluxviz.py` needs.
 ```
-python fluxviz.py -t ../data/sa/T.nc -u ../data/sa/U.nc -v ../data/sa/V.nc -s ../data/sa/S3_sa.txt
+python fluxviz.py -t ../data/sa/T.nc -u ../data/sa/U.nc -v ../data/sa/V.nc -s -i ../data/sa/S3_sa.txt
 ```
 ![alt total flow at time 0](https://github.com/pletzer/nemoflux/blob/main/pictures/sa.png?raw=true)

-Note that the flux/flow should be multiplied by the earth's radius (A = 6371000 metres) to get a mass flow in m^3/s.
+Note option "-s" which computes the mass flow in Sverdrup (1 Sv = 1.e6 m^3/s).
 To create a movie type "m" in the window - this will create PNM files for each frame.
 You create an MPEG movie form the frames with the command
 ```
-convert -delay 20 fluxviz*.pnm fluxviz.mpg
+convert -quality 100 -delay 20 fluxviz*.pnm fluxviz.mpg
 ```
 assuming you have ImageMagick installed.